Special Needs Childcare & Other Youth Services

-URS provides quality care for children from six weeks to 18 years with disabilities promoting their physical, mental and social development, as well as typically developing children, offering an “inclusion policy” which encourages and accepts all siblings in the family, not just children with special needs.
+URS provides quality care for children from six weeks to 18 years with disabilities or other special needs promoting their physical, mental and social development, as well as typically developing children, offering an “inclusion policy” which encourages and accepts all siblings in the family, not just children with special needs.

 Monday through Friday children participate in structured, developmentally appropriate activities which stimulate growth in language, science, math, music, creative, motor, and social skills.
 URS is the only special needs childcare center with RN’s & LPN’s on staff to care for the critical needs of our children.
 Our nurses and therapists work with the children and the classroom aides to develop individual goals and objectives for each child.

 URS is a partner with the Miami Valley Child Development Centers which allows us to provide full day and part day Head Start services.

 United Rehabilitation Services is proud to be a Five Star Rated Center in the Step Up to Quality Program which means that our program has:

 United Rehabilitation Services is proud to be part of the City of Dayton and Mayor Nan Whaley’s initiative to create a City of Learners.
 The City of Dayton is striving to “become a city that invests in its children, a city that recognizes that nothing will be right, nothing truly great and lasting can be accomplished if our children aren’t getting the education they need and deserve.”
 For more information about our unique quality care services for children, view this video:

 Infant Care Center